Indonesia’s statistical publications

 Statistical Yearbooks since 1956

-BPS published an annual statistical pocketbook since 1955, called Statistik Indonesia [Indonesian statistics].
-However, the coverage of the pocketbook was limited, comared to the statistical yearbooks until 1940.
+BPS published an annual statistical pocketbook since 1956, called Statistik Indonesia [Indonesian statistics].
+However, the coverage of the pocketbook was limited, compared to the statistical yearbooks until 1940.
 In 1964 the publication of the statistical pocketbook was halted on Presidential orders.
 Following a change of government, BPS resumed its annual publication in 1968.
 The 1968 issue contained retrospective data for 1963-1967.
 In 1971 BPS started the publication of a statistical yearbook, also called Statistik Indonesia, which is available online at the website of BPS.

 Until the 1990s, most of the published statistical data published by BPS continued to consist of administrative data produced by government department and agencies.
 To augment these, BPS increasingly also published its own survey-based data since the 1960s.

 Central bank data since 1954

-Indonesia's central bank, Bank Indonesia, became an alternative source of economic data in the 1950s.
+Indonesia's central bank, Bank Indonesia, became an alternative source of economic data.
 Its annual reports since 1954 contain economic data in addition to financial and monetary statistics.
 The Sukarno government prohibited the bank from publishing such statistics and annual reports in 1961.
 Soon after the lifting of this prohibition, Bank Indonesia in 1968 resumed publication of its annual report.
-That year, it also initiated the publication of its monthly Statistik Ekonomi-Keuangan Indonesia [Indonesian financial statistics] which it still publishes.
+That year, it also initiated the publication of its monthly Statistik Ekonomi-Keuangan Indonesia [Indonesian financial statistics].
 It is available online at the Bank Indonesia website with data back to the 1980s.

 Not all statistical data in the statistical yearbooks and pocketbooks lend themselves to the creation of consistent time series.
 The 16 volumes in the series Changing Economy in Indonesia explain for some parts of the economy until 1940 why this is the case.
 Therefore, when collating time series, account has to be taken of changes in the methodologies used to estimate data, changes in the geographical coverage of the data, as well as changes in ways in which the data are presentations in tables.